spruce/ep_small_list/README.md

 ```
 Restart your etherpad-lite instance to recognice new addon.

+## Compatibility
+* Requires a minimum Node.js version of 7.10.1.

 ## Configuration

 The plugin works without configuration.
 But there are several configuration settings available.
 In your `settings.json`, add: